 We bet you’re no stranger to the Grind; neither the daily slog, nor the London-based mini-chain.
 Covent Garden’s branch is particularly beautiful, with a neon sign replicating Bowie’s handwritten lyrics to ‘Heroes’, as well as plenty of greenery.
 By day, they fuel Londoners with their very own coffee and, by night, they serve their famous Espresso Martinis.
 Find it at 42 Maiden Lane, WC2E 7LJ.
 (See also: best coffee shops in Covent Garden.)

-Foundation like to call themselves the ‘Underground Playground’ and you won’t understand why until you’ve been.
+Bar Langley, formerly Foundation, like to call themselves the ‘Underground Playground’ and you won’t understand why until you’ve been.
 They have all the ingredients you need for a big night out, including a daily Happy Hour with 50% off cocktails, wine, beer and pizzas from 4-8pm.
 Take advantage of the happiest of hours at 5 Langley Street, WC2H 9JA.

 13. Beaufort Bar

 Had enough of mojitos and Tom Collins’?
 Head to Beaufort Bar at the Savoy for a list of cocktails that are entirely unique to the bar.
 The drinks pay tribute to some of the Savoy’s most famous characters and guests, and are each served in era-specific vintage glassware.
 The menu itself will take you on a journey through the Savoy’s wonderful history, with references to its most fabulous stories and guests, such as rooftop tap-dancing and secret wartime bars.
 Find it at the Savoy, Strand, WC2R 0EZ.